JustinTJones/epicnote/readme.md

 # EpicNote #
 This is in the very earliest stages of development.

-Can be run by pointing a browser to index.html, preferably by hosting on a web server (some browsers, including Chrome, only allow running javascript through http or https).
+Intended to be a note taking application, with features similar to Evernote.

 I've been running it with a globally installed instance of Electron.
 I will include a local version of Electron here soon.